 The internalized system of colonial oppression fosters disconnection from self, others, spirit, and most especially nature.
 The labor and indoctrination of colonialism have birthed existential unease and inundating trauma that disrupts one’s authentic being in the world.
 The hardest impact of colonization has affected Black Indigenous People of Color.

-The commitment to the deepening of this personal work on the psychological landscape is vital to fertilize and sow before taking on a leadership or activist role within any community.
-This process is a rite of passage for dismantling oppressive systems.
+The commitment to the deepening of this personal work psychologically is vital to fertilize and sow before taking on a leadership or activist role within any community.
+The process of revoking the authority of oppressive systems is a rite of passage.
 For Indigenous people an outcome of decolonizing is rematriation, the reclaiming and protection of ancestral spirituality, customs, wisdom, history, ancestor remains, sacred sites, and the return to the sacred connection to Mother Earth.
-This reclaiming is a way of life, a restoration to the original instructions given to Indigenous people.
+This reclaiming is a way of life and is an ongoing resistance to erasure.

 “what indigenous activists would argue is that imperialism cannot be struggled over only at the level of text and literature.
 Imperialism still hurts, still destroys and is reforming itself constantly” ~Linda Tuhiwai Smith